 Female choice for male cognitive abilities in the budgerigar (Melopsittacus undulatus)

 Cognitive abilities are critical for gaining access to valuable resources.
 In socially monogamous birds with biparental care, choosing a male with high cognitive abilities might strongly influence the reproductive success of a female.
 However, the role of female mate choice in the evolution of cognitive skills is still poorly understood.
-In order to test whether females prefer males with higher cognitive abilities, I am currently assessing cognitive abilities in male budgerigars.
+My results show an intriguing role of male cognitive abilities in male mating and reproductive success.
+More on results of this study coming up soon!

 Personality and cognitive performance

 Animals exhibit different personality types (e.g. bold vs. shy), also commonly referred to as ‘behavioral syndromes’.
 These personality types are often defined based on consistency of exploratory behaviors as well as physiological responses, such as the ability to respond to stressful situations.
 Along with behavioral traits, these physiological responses are defined as ‘copying styles’ (e.g. proactive vs. reactive).
 Copying styles can potentially influence a bird’s ability to exploit novel food sources or find new sources of food, which require a suite of cognitive abilities.
-I am currently exploring the effects of personality on cognitive performance in captive budgerigars by measuring multiple behavioral traits as well as their response to stress.
-This research is being conducted in collaboration with Dr. Jodie Jawor.
+I explored the effects of personality on cognitive performance in captive budgerigars by measuring multiple behavioral traits as well as their response to stress.
+Although stress response was not a predictor of cognitive performance, we showed that personality is linked to performance in some, but not all cognitive tasks.
+This research was conducted in collaboration with Dr. Jodie Jawor.
+Read the article here.

 Effects of the audience on male song structure